-In January 2018, I underwent a Tibial Osteotomy operation as I had been suffering from the onset of arthritis on my right knee and needed an alternative to a knee replacement operation and get my life back to some level of normality.
+In January 2018, I underwent a Tibial Osteotomy operation in the UK.
+I had been suffering from the onset of arthritis on my right knee and needed a solution that would avoid a knee replacement operation and get my life back to some level of normality.

 In my last blog post I mentioned being diagnosed as being on the range as Pre-diabetic (type 2) – this means my last blood test showed my blood sugar to be higher than normal.
 This has made me urgently realise I need to make life changes to bring my blood sugar levels to a point that avoids me taking medication, or being affected by actually having Diabetes.

 For the past 6 weeks I have worked on reducing my food portions, eating less sugary food and increasing my exercise intensity.

 I have dropped 4kg in weight.
 My weight now is 105kg and my target is to get to 90kg in the next 60 days.

 I have kept my knee exercises on point also and with the recent weight loss, I am feeling less of the pain.
 Previously and on some days, I do feel pain around the scar, joint pain in the knee .
 This will not go away completely, however it has lessoned considerably since my weight loss regime.